Complex Needs Outreach Worker in London

 #J-18808-Ljbffr

-Complex Needs Outreach Worker employer: Homeless Link
+Complex Needs Outreach Worker in London employer: Homeless Link

 Islington Council is an exceptional employer dedicated to transforming the lives of vulnerable community members through its Street Population Team.
 With a strong commitment to diversity, employee well-being, and professional development, staff enjoy generous leave, flexible working arrangements, and a supportive work culture that embodies the values of collaboration, ambition, resourcefulness, and empowerment.
 Working in our new drop-in support hub offers a unique opportunity to make a meaningful impact while being part of a team that prioritises equality and community service.